SQream/sqream_docs/sql/sql_functions/index.rst

      - ``a % b``
      - Modulu of ``a`` by ``b``.
 See also :ref:`mod`

-For more information about arithmetic operators, see :ref:`arithmetic_operators`.

-The following table shows the **arithmetic operator** functions:

 .. list-table:: Arithemtic Operator Functions
    :widths: auto